 - 6.1 The Governing Body has overall responsibility for all matters which are the subject of this policy and has specific responsibilities as described in Part 2 of KCSIE. - 6.2 The Governing Body has nominated one of its members to take leadership responsibility for the School's safeguarding arrangements.
-Contact details are set out in the School contacts list at the front of this policy. - 6.3 To ensure the efficient discharge of its responsibilities under this policy, the Governing Body has allocated the following tasks:
+Contact details are set out in the School contacts list at the front of this policy. - 6.3 To ensure the efficient discharge of its responsibilities under this policy, the Governing Body has allocated the following tasks which are discussed half termly in governance meetings and following termly safeguarding reports to the governance team:

-Task Allocated to When / frequency of review Keeping the policy up to date and compliant with the law and best practice Matthew Loosemore As required, and at least termly Monitoring the implementation of the policy, relevant risk assessments and any action taken in response and evaluating effectiveness 1 Matt Loosemore (DSL) Abi Meaton (EYFS DSL) Steve Smerdon (DDSL) Caroline Leigh (DDSL) Sarah Dunn (Head) Lynn Turner (Nominated Governor in charge of safeguarding) As required, and at least termly Maintaining up to date records of all information created in relation to the policy and its implementation as required by the GDPR Matthew Loosemore (DSL) Caroline Leigh (DDSL) Abi Meaton (EYFS DSL) Steve Smerdon (DDSL) As required, and at least termly Seeking input from interested groups (such as pupils, staff, parents) to consider Matthew Loosemore As required, and at least annually
+Task Allocated to When / frequency of review Keeping the policy up to date and compliant with the law and best practice Matthew Loosemore As required, and at least termly Monitoring the implementation of the policy, relevant risk assessments and any action taken in response and evaluating effectiveness 1 Matt Loosemore (DSL) Kate Greenwood (EYFS DSL) Sarah Lavis (DDSL) Caroline Leigh (DDSL) Liz Gregory (Head) Lynn Turner (Nominated Governor in charge of safeguarding) As required, and at least termly Maintaining up to date records of all information created in relation to the policy and its implementation as required by the GDPR and annex c of KCSIE Matthew Loosemore (DSL) Caroline Leigh (DDSL) Kate Greenwood (EYFS DSL) Sarah Lavis (DDSL) As required, and at least termly